Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 Brilliant.

-I mean, it would make sense if you know some of the main characters died.
+I mean, it would make sense if, you know, some of the main characters died.

 Not everyone lived happily ever after.

-Well I've watched it five times this week so far.
+Well, I've watched it five times this week so far.

 Nice.

-Um Englishmen love Lord of the Rings, what?
+Englishmen love Lord of the Rings.

 Well, thank you.

-Um I'm not gonna read that.
+I'm not going to read that.

 But it is funny.